Nalen98/GhidraEmu/README.md

 ## Future work

 EmuHelper restrictions doesn't allow to use on program space in another.
 So your external shared library, for example, will never know about program memory space and vice versa.
-So you can't amulate it as one process with one memory space.
+So you can't emulate it as one process with one memory space.
 Let me know if I'm missing something here.

 # Installation